Skip to main content

 Custom Chimney Chase Covers: Premium Protection for Denver Chimneys

-Last month, I replaced a rusted galvanized chase cover on a two-story home in Highlands Ranch.
-The homeowner had been dealing with water intrusion for years—stained drywall, musty odors, and deteriorating chimney structure—all caused by a failing $80 factory chase cover.
-We installed a custom 20-ounce copper chase cover, laser-cut to exact dimensions with properly soldered seams.
-The difference wasn’t just aesthetic—it was structural protection that will last 50+ years instead of 5.
+chimney service iconA custom chimney chase cover is the single best upgrade you can make to a factory-built chimney in Denver, and it usually fixes the leak that cheaper covers caused in the first place.
+Last month I replaced a rusted galvanized chase cover on a two-story home in Highlands Ranch.
+The homeowner had fought water intrusion for years.
+Stained drywall, a musty smell every time the furnace kicked on, and a chimney chase that was slowly rotting from the inside, all of it traced back to a failing $80 factory chase cover.
+We installed a custom 20-ounce copper chase cover, laser-cut to the exact dimensions with soldered seams.
+The difference wasn’t just how it looked.
+It was real structural protection that’ll last 50 years and change instead of 5.

 Understanding Chimney Chase Covers